List of Game of Thrones characters: People of Westeros

-is a former mercenary who now serves the Faith of the Seven.
+Brother Ray (portrayed by Ian McShane) is a former mercenary who now serves the Faith of the Seven.
 He tries to build a new community in the Riverlands and saves Sandor Clegane from death following his brutal fight with Brienne of Tarth.
 He and the rest of the community, however, are killed by rogue members of the Brotherhood Without Banners, and Ray is hanged from the unfinished sept, which drives Sandor to seek revenge, as Ray was his friend.